mkieselmann/carmen/docs/addresses.md

     cannot follow the format as in the example above.
     - As per above, the `geometry.coordinates` array must be parallel to, and equal in length with the `properties.addressnumber` array.
+- `properties.carmen:routable_points`
+    - OPTIONAL: a flat array of address routable point objects `[{ coordinates: [1.111, 1.11] }]`, one address will have at most one routable point object for now.
+    - Routable points are calculated by default when routing flag is on.
+If a `properties.carmen:routable_points` is included in the address point, it will override the default routable point.

 ### Interpolation Lines